EgorBo/EgorBo.github.io/_posts/2019-07-01-peephole-optimizations.md

 ### Do we really need these optimizations?
 Well, you never know what the final code will look like after inlining, constant folding, copy propagation, CSE, etc.
 Also, both LLVM IR and .NET IL are not tied to a specific programming language and can't rely on quality of the IR it generates.
-And you can just run your app/lib with `InstCombine` pass on and off to measure the performance impact ;-).
+And you can just run your app/lib with `InstCombine` pass on and off to measure the performance impact.

 ### What about C#?
 As I said earlier, peephole optimizations are very limited in C# at the moment.
 However, when I say "C#" I mean the most popular C# runtime - CoreCLR with RuyJIT.
 But there are more, including those, using LLVM as a backend: Mono (see my [tweet](https://twitter.com/EgorBo/status/1063468884257316865)), Unity Burst and LILLC - these runtimes basically use exactly the same optimizations as clang does.
 Unity guys are even considering [replacing C++ with C#](https://lucasmeijer.com/posts/cpp_unity/) in their internal parts.
 By the way, since .NET 5 will include Mono as an optional built-in runtime - you will be able to use LLVM power for such cases.